morningconsult/docker-credential-vault-login/README.md

 }
 ```

 The keys in the `auto_auth.method.config` section used to configure the Vault client are the same as their respective environment variables.
 The environment variables take precedence.
+More examples are provided in following sections.

 ### Token Authentication